SpaceGhostPurrp

-Markese Money Rolle (born April 1, 1991), known professionally as SpaceGhostPurrp, is an American rapper and record producer from Miami, Florida.
-He was the founder of the American hip hop group Raider Klan and Black Money Boys.
+Markese Money Rolle (born April 1, 1991), known professionally as SpaceGhostPurrp, is an American rapper and producer from Miami, Florida.
+Widely considered a pioneer of modern hip hop and trap music, he is the founder of the now-defunct American hip hop group Raider Klan, and a co-founder of the collective BMB Deathrow.

-Famous Raider Klan members and associates include Denzel Curry, Robb Banks, Pouya, Chris Travis, Yung Simmie and Xavier Wulf.
+Successful Raider Klan members and associates that SpaceGhostPurrp worked with include Denzel Curry, Robb Banks, Pouya, Chris Travis, Yung Simmie, and Xavier Wulf.
 SGP gathered a following in the underground hip hop scene through mixtapes, producing, and his work with other underground artists.
-He has produced tracks for Juicy J, Lil Uzi Vert, Wiz Khalifa, Robb Banks, ASAP Mob & Lil Tracy, among others.
-On June 12, 2012, his debut studio album Mysterious Phonk: Chronicles of SpaceGhostPurrp was released.
-Since 2012, SpaceGhostPurrp has released over 60 mixtapes and EP's.
-He has since became well known for his eccentric and controversial public persona.
+He has produced tracks for Juicy J, Lil Uzi Vert, Wiz Khalifa, Robb Banks, ASAP Mob, and Lil Tracy, among others.
+Since 2009, SpaceGhostPurrp has released over 60 mixtapes, albums and EPs.
+He has since become well known for his eccentric and controversial public persona.

 Early life

 SpaceGhostPurrp was born in the neighborhood of Carol City in Miami, Florida.
-He began rapping at age 5 and producing at age 13, attended Silver Trail Middle School in Pembroke Pines and Everglades High School in Miramar.
-He is of Bahamian and Cuban descent.
+He began rapping at age 5 and producing at age 13.
+He attended Silver Trail Middle School in Pembroke Pines and Everglades High School in Miramar.
+He is of African-American, Bahamian and Cuban descent.